Austinuc/alx-low_level_programming/0x02-functions_nested_loops/README.md

 100-times_table.c | Prints the n times table, starting with zero 101-natural.c | Computes the sum of all the multiples of 3 or 5 below 1024 (excluded).
 102-fibonacci.c | Prints the first 50 Fibonacci numbers, starting with 1 and 2 followed by a new line. numbers separated by comma and space.
+103-fibonacci.c | Print the even valued terms of the Fibonacci sequence of at most 4,000,000